DorsetDigital/silverstripe-cdnrewrite/README.md

 * `rewrite_resources` - whether to rewrite references to the 'resources' directory (default false)
 * `add_debug_headers` - if enabled, adds extra HTML headers to show the various operations being applied (default false)
 * `enable_in_dev` - enable the CDN in dev mode (default false)
+* `subdirectory` - set this if your site is in a subdirectory (eg. for http://www.example.com/silverstripe - set this to 'silverstripe')

 # Notes